Research and Development

 Research and Development for the Future

 With the evolution of ICT, electronics are more and more indispensable to people’s lives.
-In addition, there is an increasing need to realize both the development of a data-driven society and preservation of the global environment, with the growing demand for semiconductors and displays, which is the base of ICT and increasing global awareness of the environment.
-The performance required of semiconductors and displays is also becoming more diversified.
+In addition, there is an increasing need to realize both the development of a data-driven society and preservation of the global environment, with the growing demand for semiconductors, which is the base of ICT and increasing global awareness of the environment.
+The performance required of semiconductors is also becoming more diversified.